The of Video Marketing: AI, Automation & the Role of Human Editors

 The Rapid growth of Video Marketing

 Ten years ago, video marketing was straightforward: brands produced TV commercials and hoped to capture audience attention during prime time.
-Fast forward to today, and platforms like YouTube, TikTok, and Instagram Reels control, where attention spans are measured in seconds and creativity rules engagement.
+Fast forward to today, and platforms like YouTube, TikTok, and Instagram Reels dominate, where attention spans are measured in seconds and creativity rules engagement.

-Automation and AI Are Progressing the Game
+Automation and AI Are Changing the Game

 Why Human Editors Still Matter